Rpc

 ;Step 2-2: Create Req and Rsp, and populate the Req content;

-Step 2-4: Based on the proxy, pass in ctx, Req, Rsp, and the result callback to initiate the RPC call.
-Wait for the RPC call to complete within the coroutine, ensuring that ctx, Req, and Rsp remain valid and unmodified throughout the call cycle, and retrieve the returned status;
+Step 2-4: Using the proxy, pass ctx, Req, Rsp, and the result callback to initiate the RPC call, wait for the RPC call to complete within the coroutine, ensuring that ctx, Req, and Rsp remain valid and unchanged throughout the entire call cycle, and obtain the returned status;

 Step 2-5: Parse the status and Rsp;

-The interface style is almost identical to synchronous interfaces but must be called within a coroutine.
-Below is a simple example based on protobuf (the syntax for ROS2 Srv is similar):
+The overall interface style is almost identical to the synchronous interface, but it must be called within a coroutine.
+Below is a simple example based on protobuf; the syntax based on ROS2 Srv is basically similar:

 #include "rpc.aimrt_rpc.pb.h"